Wild translation surfaces and infinite genus

-Recently, the interest in this generalization of translation surfaces has grown: There are results on Veech groups in \cite{chamanara_04}, \cite{hubert_schmithuesen_10}, and \cite{przytycki_schmithuesen_valdez_11}, results on the dynamics in \cite{hooper_10}, \cite{trevino_12}, and \cite{lindsey_trevino_14}, and results on infinite coverings of finite translation surfaces (especially for the wind-tree model) in \cite{delecroix_hubert_lelievre_11}, \cite{hubert_lelievre_troubetzkoy_11}, \cite{avila_hubert_12}, \cite{hooper_weiss_12}, \cite{hooper_hubert_weiss_13}, and \cite{fraczek_ulcigrai_14}.
+Recently, the interest in this generalization of translation surfaces has grown: There are results on Veech groups by Chamanara \cite{chamanara_04}, Hubert and Schmithüsen \cite{hubert_schmithuesen_10}, and Przytycki, Schmithüsen, and Valdez \cite{przytycki_schmithuesen_valdez_11}, results on the dynamics by Hooper \cite{hooper_14a}, Treviño \cite{trevino_12}, and Lindsey and Treviño \cite{lindsey_trevino_16}, and results on infinite coverings of finite translation surfaces (especially for the wind-tree model) by Delecroix, Hubert, and Lelièvre \cite{delecroix_hubert_lelievre_11}, Hubert, Lelièvre, and Troubetzkoy \cite{hubert_lelievre_troubetzkoy_11}, Avila and Hubert \cite{avila_hubert_12}, Hooper and Weiss \cite{hooper_weiss_12}, Hooper, Hubert, and Weiss \cite{hooper_hubert_weiss_13}, and Fr{\c{a}}czek and Ulcigrai \cite{fraczek_ulcigrai_14}.
 However, while we have a classification of finite translation surfaces by studying strata of the moduli space, there is no systematic description for the generalized ones so far.
 A first step towards such a classification can be to understand and classify the singularities of the translation surfaces.

 When considering translation surfaces with interesting singularities, it is natural to start with translation surfaces with exactly one singularity.
-So, a lot of the recently described examples are Loch Ness monsters, i.e.\ surfaces with infinite genus and one end (cf.\ \cite{ghys_95} for the name of Loch Ness monsters and \cite{richards_63} for the definition of ends and the classification of non-compact surfaces using ends).
-For instance, these examples include the baker's map surface in \cite{chamanara_04}, the Arnoux-Yoccoz surfaces in \cite{bowman_13}, some examples from \cite{hooper_14}, and the stack of boxes in \cite{bowman_12}.
+So, a lot of the recently described examples are Loch Ness monsters, i.e.\ surfaces with infinite genus and one end (see Richards \cite{richards_63} for the definition of ends and the classification of noncompact surfaces using ends).
+For instance, these examples include the baker's map surface by Chamanara \cite{chamanara_04}, the Arnoux--Yoccoz surfaces as in Bowman \cite{bowman_13}, the ladder surface by Hooper \cite{hooper_15}, the stack of boxes by Bowman \cite{bowman_12}, and the exponential surface in the author's thesis \cite{randecker_16}.

-Fundamental for this article is the work of Bowman and Valdez in \cite{bowman_valdez_11} where they study \emph{linear approaches} and \emph{rotational components} of singularities.
-We will recall the definitions in \autoref{sec_definitions}.

-In this article, we want to present a link between the topology and the geometry of translation surfaces with so-called wild singularities.
-For this, a third aspect is used: the dynamics of translation surfaces.
-The main theorem we will show is:
+For all these mentioned translation surfaces, the singularity is a so-called wild singularity and the topology is always the same, namely infinite genus and one end.
+The number of ends can easily be increased by gluing in half-cylinders but it is hard to reduce the genus.
+This leads to the conjecture that the existence of a wild singularity implies infinite~genus.